qmk/qmk_firmware/keyboards/handwired/xealous/readme.md

 * Either half can connect to the computer via USB, or both halves can be used independently.
-* You only need 3 wires to connect the two halves.
-Two for VCC and GND and one for serial communication.
-* Optional support for I2C connection between the two halves if for some reason you require a faster connection between the two halves.
+* I2C connection between the two halves if for some reason you require a faster connection between the two halves.
 Note this requires an extra wire between halves and pull-up resistors on the data lines.